ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

         })
     );
 ```
-If we have CDN providers with required availability- we choose one with the best performance:
+If we have non-empty list of the CDN providers with required availability - we choose the provider with the best performance:
 ```typescript
     // If we have a providers to choose from - choose one with the best performance if (providersPerformance.length) {